Fairblock/fairyring/readme.md

 Upon running the `./test_sealed_bid_auction.sh` script, you will see within your terminal:

-1. The creation of an auction
+1. The creation of an auction.
-2. The attempted registration of a bidder with insufficient funds required
+2. The attempted registration of a bidder with insufficient funds required.
-3. The successful registration of a bidder with sufficient funds, and the display of the updated state with bidder's details
+3. The successful registration of a bidder with sufficient funds, and the display of the updated state with bidder's details.
-4. Quick tests and resultant echo statements for testing the deregistration of the bidder
+4. Quick tests and resultant echo statements for testing the deregistration of the bidder.
-5. Testing timed auction with no bid, where it resolves automatically
+5. Testing timed auction with no bid, where it resolves automatically.
-6. Testing time aduction with single bid: showcasing the encrypted transaction, and its decrypted details after the auction ends, and the resultant winner
+6. Testing time aduction with single bid: showcasing the encrypted.transaction, and its decrypted details after the auction ends, and the resultant winner.
-7. Testing non-registered bidder trying to bid and being rejected
+7. Testing non-registered bidder trying to bid and being rejected.
-8. Testing bid with invalid bid amount (where bid placed is greater than bidder's actual balance) and it failing
+8. Testing bid with invalid bid amount (where bid placed is greater than bidder's actual balance) and it failing.

 When working with the `x/auction` module there are some important facts to keep in mind: